kHarshit/poems/_texts/v-speech.md

 Be sure, this bisque of blather becomes most bombastic, so let me simply add that it is my very good honor to meet you and you may call me B.

+*[beleagured]: annoyed, tormented
+*[bathetic]: maudlin, sentimental
+*[brigadier]: officer in army
+*[brigand]: bandit, armed thief
+*[beseiged]: surrounded
+*[backhandedness]: roundabout
+*[bemasked]: to mask or cover
+*[countenance]: appearance conveyed by a person's face *[brocade]: richly decorative shuttle-woven fabrics *[bastion]: protecting part of fortification, stronghold *[bereft]: sorrow through loss or deprivation *[brazen]: unrestrained
+*[bestirring]: making an effort, physical or mental *[bete noire]: detested person, a person or thing that one particularly dislikes *[blight]: plant disease
+*[bumptious]: aggressive, loud, irritatingly self-assertive *[bilious]: irritable
+*[buttressing]: supporting
+*[baseness]: unworthiness
+*[burnishing]: shine, brighten
+*[bestially]: inhuman manner
+*[bacchanalian]: inebriated, drunken revelry *[byword]: saying, proverb
+*[bellicosity]: belligerence, tendency to fight *[bestow]: give as gift, bless
+*[bisque]: soup
+*[blather]: gibber, babble, maunder, palaver *[bombastic]: ostentatious

 <p align="center">&sect;</p>

 **C's speech**

 Callate!

 Clearly seen, a courteous clownish cobbler, cast consecutively as both casualty and cause by the caprice of Fate.
 This countenance, no mere crust of conceitedness, is a curio of the collective voice, now cast away, cast aside.
-However, this couragous cohering of an old and creaky conundrum now stands carnate, and has committed to conquering these crass and contemptible curs concurring with corruption and caretaking over the cannabalistically cruel and calamitous contravention of individual capacity.
+However, this courageous cohering of an old and creaky conundrum now stands carnate, and has committed to conquering these crass and contemptible curs concurring with corruption and caretaking over the cannabalistically cruel and calamitous contravention of individual capacity.

 *[carves C into wall]*